backyardbiomech/qtiConverter/README.md

 E. incorrect answer text.

 MA
 1\.
 This is a multiple answer (select all that apply) question.
-It will show up as checkboxes to the student, which can be hard to see, so I suggested added "select all that apply" or similar to the question.
+It will show up as checkboxes to the student, which can be hard to see, so I suggest adding "select all that apply" or similar to the question.
 All of the correct answers are marked by a \*.
 Canvas awards partial credit based on the number of correct answers.
 \*A. correct answer text.
 \*B. another correct answer text.
 \*C. another correct answer text.